The Same Collapse, Twice

 • Streams lose sensitive mayflies; pollution-tolerant midges dominate

 In each case, the community shifts from Forest A toward Forest B. Richness drops.
-The remaining species become more dominant.
+The remaining species become dominant.
 Entropy falls.

 The Thermodynamic Irony

 But in the biological sense, the opposite happens.
 Ecosystems become simpler.
 Communities lose species.
 The number of possible ecological configurations shrinks.
-Shannon entropy — applied to species abundances — decreases.
+Shannon entropy—applied to species abundances—decreases.

-The planet heats up.
-Life cools down.
+The planet heats up while life, in the entropic sense, cools down.

 Energy Flow and Order